Categories: Tips

 #3.
 Insurance and Tax

-Insurance is another key cost as a taxi driver, and in most instances, the precise amount that you pay in premiums will be determined by how much of a risk that you pose in the eyes of service providers.
+Insurance is another key cost as a self-employed taxi driver, and in most instances, the precise amount that you pay in premiums will be determined by how much of a risk you pose in the eyes of service providers.

 For example, black cab drivers in London will pay higher premiums due to the higher crime rate and the value of the vehicle, whereas costs will decline in other areas throughout the UK.